 The scatter about the fitted weight-length relationship is consistent from year to year.
-Whereas the scatter in 2016 was lower than most other years, the scatter in 2019 was almost average compared to other years.
+Whereas the scatter in 2016 was lower than most other years, the scatter in 2022 was higher compared to other years.

-Table: Pandalus borealis in West Greenland: weights at length predicted from fitted weight-length relationships.
+Table.
+Pandalus borealis in West Greenland: weights at length predicted from fitted weight-length relationships.